-The PMOC has noted some measure of pushback by WMATA on this approach since the Green book relies heavily on visual inspections without detailed support data.
+The PMOC noted some measure of pushback by WMATA on this approach since the Green book relies heavily on visual inspections without detailed support data.
 It appears to the PMOC that a compromise may be in order.
 All partners are currently trying to work out the support data issue.
-Plans to make the necessary support data available to all partners via an electronic mailbox are currently being worked out.
 MWAA officially responded to the above noted proposal via Letter No. 07631 dated November 27, 2012.
 The letter requested refinements to the procedure change that will be followed by a review meeting between MWAA, WMATA and DTP before the procedure is formally resubmitted for approval.
-DTP plans to submit CCC No. 5 in mid-January that will include sign-offs for the joint walk-down inspections held in November and December.
-That submittal review will initiate further discussion on the value of the proposed process change that will likely lead to more refinements and an eventual approval.